IIITM-Jay/Data-Licenses/leadership.md

 ## Leadership
 <p align="justify">
 Managing is not an easy task , as mentioned above.
 It takes a lot of efforts to organize and conduct in an effective manner taking care of all the above points.
 Therefore, a <b>"Leader/ Manager"</b> should be respected.
-A <i>leader/ Manager</i> is the only one <b><i>"Who ties all the team members together into a single rope whose knot can't be opened easily."</i></b> signifying <i>"Unity is strength... when there is teamwork and collaboration, wonderful things can be achieved."</i>
+A <i>leader/ Manager</i> is the only one <b><i>"Who ties all the team members together into a single rope whose knot can't be opened easily."</i></b> signifying <i>"Unity is strength... when there is teamwork and collaboration, wonderful things can be achieved."</i><br>
+ A leader must concern about all three managements discussed and keep regularly discussing with the team members.
 </p>